carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 >
 > > ## Solution 1 -- Interactive
 > >
-> > Run the busybox container interactively -- you can use `docker pull` first, or just
+> > Run the busybox container interactively -- you can use `docker image pull` first, or just
 > > run it with this command:
 > > ~~~
-> > $ docker run -it busybox sh
+> > $ docker container run -it busybox sh
 > > ~~~
 > > {: .language-bash}
 > >